CricHeroes

 Example:

-If both teams score 150 runs in a T20 match, a super over is played where each team faces one additional over.
-The team with the higher score in the super over wins the match.
+If both teams score 150 runs in a T20 match, the match goes to a super over, where each team faces one additional over.
+The team that scores more runs in the super over wins the match.

 Other Important Cricket Rules and Regulations